 The overarching principle for the town is to improve the social and physical services to provide for the growing population.
-A phased sequential approach to development from the village core to the north and south recognises the ongoing construction activity and the delivery of key infrastructure identified in the Newcastle Local Area Plan.

 Newcastle has limited public transport provision and social services to date.
 Some improvements will be made as BusConnects brings improved services and overall accessibility to Celbridge, Dublin City Centre, Grange Castle, Hazelhatch train station and Saggart Luas Stop.
 The electrification and upgrading of the Kildare line to a high-frequency Dart service as far as Hazelhatch station will also benefit Newcastle.
 The settlement needs to develop at an incremental pace, based on the delivery of social, physical and transport infrastructure and services, supported by the LAP.
 The capacity of zoned lands is considered to be sufficient to meet long term demand for the settlement.